stexus/lapis/README.md

   --font-sans: sans-serif;
 ```

 You can replace these with any fonts you prefer, or leave them as is to use the default fonts your operating system uses.
 If you want a recommendation, we like Hiragino fonts (the default on macOS) and Noto CJK fonts.
-If you see Chinese ideograms instead of Japanese kanji, read [this guide](https://learnjapanese.moe/font/).
+If you see Chinese instead of Japanese kanji or if you are unsure about this, read [this guide](https://learnjapanese.moe/font/).

 ### I have a question not covered in the FAQ!